 Furnas do Enxofre is a fumarolic field in the parish of Posto Santo, in Angra do Heroísmo.
 It covers approximately 14 hectares.
 This natural monument forms part of the Central Plateau of Terceira.
 The Azores UNESCO World Geopark recognizes it as a geosite.

 Characterized by volcanic and geothermal activity, Furnas do Enxofre emits volcanic gases at high temperatures.
-The temperature reaches 95 °C at the surface and up to 130 °C at half a meter depth.
+The temperature reaches 95 °C at the surface and up to 130 °C at a depth of half a meter.
 A top-rated tourist destination, it attracts visitors with its unique landscape.
 However, precautions are essential, as prolonged exposure to sulfurous gases can harm your health.

 Complementary Information